 Understanding Panic Disorder

-Panic disorder is a type of anxiety disorder characterized by recurring and unexpected panic attacks.
-These attacks are intense periods of fear and discomfort that often come on suddenly and peak within minutes.
-Understanding the nature of panic disorder is crucial in determining the most effective therapy for individuals experiencing these debilitating symptoms.
+Panic disorder is a type of anxiety disorder characterized by recurrent and unexpected panic attacks.
+These attacks are intense episodes of fear or discomfort that reach their peak within minutes.
+Understanding the nature of panic disorder is essential in order to explore effective treatment options such as Cognitive Behavioral Therapy (CBT).
+Let’s take a closer look at what panic disorder is and its common symptoms.

 What is Panic Disorder?